Stonewall Inn: New management and visitor center

 Around 2007, the bar was taken over by the businessmen Bill Morgan, Tony DeCicco, and Kurt Kelly, along with the bar's first lesbian investor, Stacy Lentz.
 Morgan told the LGBTQ newspaper PinkNews that "When we went looking for investors to save the Stonewall people came out of the woodwork.
 Gay and straight."
 An NPR reporter stated that the co-owners sought to renovate the bar to approximate its 1969 appearance, although they did not necessarily wish to operate the bar as a museum.
 The Stonewall Inn reopened in March 2007.
 Lentz hung a costume in the window to honor the actress Judy Garland, a gay icon who had died a few days before the riots; the costume resembled the dress worn by Garland's character Dorothy in the 1939 film The Wizard of Oz.
 Kelly said that, after the bar reopened, other bars nearby saw increased business.
 The bar recorded few issues, other than sporadic violent incidents.
 One commentator for the Gay and Lesbian Review, said in 2009 that the modern bar's "crowd veers toward a random mix of tourists, city kids, and bridge-and-tunnel gays" but that its symbolism was still important.

 During the 2010s, the Stonewall Inn continued to attract regular customers, although a bartender described tourists as comprising most of the visitors.
 There was a gift shop behind the bar room.
 The neighboring structure, at 51 Christopher Street, was operating as a nail salon.
 The Duell family sold 51–53 Christopher Street and five other buildings in 2015 to a holding company associated with Alan Wasserman, which paid $57 million.
 After the Stonewall National Monument was established around the bar in 2016, the LGBTQ–rights organization Pride Live tried to develop a visitor center for the monument.
 Pride Live began negotiating with the owner of 51 Christopher Street in 2019, as the storefront there had been vacated.
-One of the bar's longest-tenured staff members at the time—the bartender Tree Sequoia, who had been present during the riots—frequently told stories to visitors and was also Stonewall's international ambassador.
+One of the bar's longest-tenured staff members at the time—the bartender Tree Sequoia, who had been present during the riots—frequently told stories to visitors and is also Stonewall's international ambassador.
 One commentator described the bar in 2019 as displaying sponsorship banners above the entrance, while the vacant storefront at 53 Christopher Street contained posters decrying violence against LGBTQ people.